SkafteNicki/py_uci/README.md

 Add a row with the name, size, type and weblink of the dataset to the `py_uci.dataset_table.py` file and secondly create a file in the datasets folder, where you implement the correponding class.
-This basically amounts to implementing the `.create_dataframe()` method for the class, everything else is taken care of the base class.
-Then finally you can run the `test.py` file to check that the class extracts all nessesary information.
+This basically amounts to implementing the `._create_dataframe(self)` method for the class.
+In most cases everything else is taken care of the base class.
+If this does not work, simply check out some of the other datasets on how to format the `.data` and `.target` attribute.
+Lastly add the newly implemented class in the `datasets/__init__.py` file.

+Feel free to send me a pull request with your implemented dataset.